Families in grief can find support

 For many of our participants, giving back to others who are suffering a loss becomes their new purpose, and one that creates an enduring legacy in memory of their deceased loved one.
 Some stay after they complete group, others come back when they are old enough to volunteer, and still others return after college.
 Our past participants become volunteers, facilitators, and board members.
 Their commitment to the CBC underscores the power of the group.

-Mindy Cassel is CEO and co-founder of the Children’s Bereavement Center in Miami.
+Mindy Cassel is co-founder and senior clinical and program adviser of the Children’s Bereavement Center in Miami.

 Comments